JPery/ai_technical_challenge/README.md

 1. **User Interface**: A simple web interface where users can input questions and get answers has been created using plan HTML, CSS and JS.
 Connection with the agent has been developed via WebSockets using FastAPI.
 2. **LLM Integration**: A pre-trained LLM model (gpt-4.1-mini was selected as it provides a nice price to performance ratio) is used to understand and answer questions.
 In order to improve its performance it has been given a custom System Prompt which can be located at `agent/constants.py`.
 3. **Document Processing**: In order to extract text from the policy documents, a script `policy_parser.py` was created.
 It uses `pypdf` in order to parse PDF files.
 4. **Vector Database**: In order to do an efficient similarity search, an Hybrid Retriever (70% dense, 30% sparse) has been developed using the model `sentence-transformers/all-MiniLM-L6-v2` as Dense Retriever and a `BM25` as Sparse Retriever.
+Pinecone has been used as vector database in order to store all the generated embeddings.

 ## Installation